AaronRobinsonMSFT/DNCP/readme.md

 ## FAQs

 1. The implementation of some string functions don't check for `NULL` inputs, this makes the APIs less robust.
 Why don't they check for `NULL`?
     - DNCP is designed to be a drop in replacement for the APIs on Win32.
-The intent to match them identically.
+The intent is to match semantics identically.
 This is reflected in the unit tests when they run on Windows.

 <!-- Links -->